-VPNs can seem like a complicated technology, packed with low-level geeky details that hardly anyone understands, but check the TunnelBear site and you'll quickly realize this service does things differently.
+Even the best VPNs can seem like a complicated technology, packed with low-level geeky details that hardly anyone understands, but TunnelBear is a provider that does things differently.

 The Canadian-based, McAfee-owned company doesn't drown you in jargon.
-There's little talk of protocols, no mention of encryption types, barely any technical terms at all.
-Instead, the site focuses on the fundamentals, such as clearly explaining why you might want to use a VPN in the first place.
+The website has little talk of protocols, no mention of encryption types, indeed barely any technical terms at all.
+Instead, the company focuses on the fundamentals, such as clearly explaining why you might want to use a VPN in the first place.

 - Want to try TunnelBear?
 Check out the website here (opens in new tab)

-Its monthly plan gives you unlimited data for a reasonable $9.99 a month, though.
-The price drops to an effective $4.75 a month on the annual plan (a small price cut from the previous $4.99), or $3.33 if you sign up for three years.
+Its monthly plan (opens in new tab) gives you unlimited data for a reasonable $9.99 a month, though.
+The price drops to an effective $4.85 a month on the annual plan, or $3.33 if you sign up for three years.

 These are competitive prices which beat most providers, although there are a few with cheaper deals.
-Private Internet Access asks $3.33 a month on its annual plan, ZenMate’s three-year plan is priced at a monthly $1.64, and opting for Ivacy's five-year plan cuts the cost to a tiny $1.33.
+Private Internet Access asks $2.03 a month on the first term of its three-year plan, and opting for Ivacy's five-year plan cuts the cost to a supercheap $1.19.

 If you do sign up for TunnelBear, keep in mind that there's no money-back guarantee.
 The small print says: "While all amounts paid are non-refundable, certain refund requests for subscriptions may be considered by TunnelBear on a case-by-case basis."
 Presumably, you might get a refund if you've had really bad service, but it's entirely up to the company to decide.
 Not quite as friendly as the cuddly cartoon bears suggest, then.